priyanka-cshl/Suite2P/AddOns_Priyanka/ReadMe_PG.txt

     ------------------
     handles.filepaths.Data(1): Root storage path where all your data is located - can be a local server The assumed folder heirarchy is RootStorage\MouseName\Date\ExperimentFolder
-        The key restrictions are:
-            ExperimentFolder Name should be a number eg. '1', '2' ..
         You can select multiple Experiment folders within one session - these will be treated as data from the same FOV - common registration and ROI extraction
         You can also specify multiple sessions - these will be analysed independently, but  useful for batch processing.

     handles.filepaths.Data(2) = Local folder - files will read/written from this location frequently - better if this drive is an SSD